laboon/ebook/text/98_glossary_of_terms.md

 __"Seat of your pants" testing__: Testing where the expected behavior is known to the tester through experience with the software or its domain, instead of being formally specified.

 __Security testing__: Testing that the system meets the criteria of the InfoSec Triad, that the system is safe from unauthorized tampering and/or access.

+__Seeding__: Deliberately adding defects to a program in order to determine if the testing strategy will find them.

 __Selenese__: An intermediary language used by Selenium for controlling its behavior.